Brexit and your consumer rights

 - Know where the business is located.
 Do not rely too much on the domain name of the website (for example, .ie or .co.uk).
 This does not necessarily tell you where the business is located.

 - If the business is in an EU member state, including Ireland, then your rights will not change because of Brexit.

 - If the business is outside the EU, the rights you have under the Consumer Rights Directive do not apply.
-EU consumer law will not apply to traders in the UK after the UK leaves the EU.
+EU consumer law may not apply to traders in the UK after the transition period.

 - When buying from a website outside the EU, it is very important to read the terms and conditions on the website and if necessary, ask the following questions:

 - Can you change your mind about an order if you want to return it?

 - Can you cancel an order before it is dispatched?

 - Do you have the right to return the item and if you can return an item, who pays for the cost of returning it – you or the business?
 Note that this is important to know whether a business is in the EU or not.

 If something goes wrong with an online purchase